 As previously mentioned, because of the work Suffolk County has done testing and certifying systems for use, Nassau County decided to launch their program simply by acknowledging that the technologies approved for use in Suffolk County may also be used in Nassau County.
 Although this decision was necessary to get the program off the ground, it became apparent that the District needed to establish procedures for new manufactures to be able to enter the market and for existing manufacturers to provide routine sampling results to the District.
 The guidelines do allow for reciprocity with Suffolk County but establish submission requirements and enforcement provisions to remove a technology if they fail to meet nitrogen limits of 19 mg/l.
-These guidelines are currently under review and should be in place by the end of 2022.
+These guidelines were reviewed by NYDEC and publicly posted in February of 2023.